-Wyalusing is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Wyalusing isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wyalusing are a mix of both white- and blue-collar jobs.
 Overall, Wyalusing is a borough of professionals, service providers and production and manufacturing workers.
 There are especially a lot of people living in Wyalusing who work in teaching (21.62%), food service (9.46%) and healthcare suport services (6.76%).

 And if you like science, one thing you'll find is that Wyalusing has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 The borough is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Wyalusing has relatively fewer families with younger children, and/or college students.
 Combined, this makes Wyalusing a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Compared to the rest of the country, citizens of Wyalusing spend much less time in their cars: on average, their commute to work is only 17.06 minutes.
 This also means that noise and pollution levels in the borough are less than they would otherwise be.